hbcbh1999/mockup-generator/readme.md

 # Mockup Generator

-Mockup Generator is an OSx app built with Electron/AngularJS that sits in your menu bar allowing you to capture screenshots of your favourite websites and wrap them in device mock-ups.
+Mockup Generator is a macOS app built with Electron/AngularJS that sits in your menu bar allowing you to capture screenshots of your favourite websites and wrap them in device mock-ups.

 Device images are from http://facebook.design/devices